andreanisme/CSS-isme/README.md

 		}
 	}

-Above we have told the mixin to show a minimum width of our second breakpoint ($b-vp) when the viewport reaches this width.
+Above I have told the mixin to show a minimum width of our second breakpoint ($b-vp) when the viewport reaches this width.

 That’s it.
 Have a play and see how you get on.